Oil extends gains above $90/bbl as winter storm sweeps through United States

 By Roslan Khasawneh

-SINGAPORE, Feb 4 (Reuters) - Oil prices climbed on Friday, extending sharp gains in the previous session sparked by persistent supply concerns and as frigid weather cascades across the United States, threatening to further disrupt fragile oil supplies.
+SINGAPORE, Feb 4 (Reuters) - Oil prices climbed on Friday, extending sharp gains in the previous session as frigid weather swept across large swathes of the United States, threatening to further disrupt oil supplies.

 Both benchmarks are headed for their seventh straight weekly gain.